connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 > [The Origin Private Filesystem](https://wicg.github.io/file-system-access/#sandboxed-filesystem) provides an origin-unique directory handle via `navigator.storage.getDirectory()`.
 The spec defines this folder to not necessarily map to real files on disk, so this is not viable for Zelda Classic

 Emscripten did not provide an interface for mounting a `FileSystemDirectoryHandle` to its own filesystem, so I wrote one myself.
 The existing IndexedDB interface is very similar to what I needed, and handles the logic of syncing deltas both ways rather nicely, so I based my interface on that.
-This seems like it'd be really useful for others, so I sent a [patch to Emscripten](https://github.com/emscripten-core/emscripten/pull/16804).
+This seems like it'd be really useful to others, so I sent a [patch to Emscripten](https://github.com/emscripten-core/emscripten/pull/16804).

 While I'm happy I can provide an ideal persistence story in Chromium, I still had to do something for other browsers.
 IndexedDB + `navigator.storage.persist()` isn't the worst thing in the world, but I needed to solve issues 1 and 2 above.
 To that end, a user can: